 - 2 tbsp tomato paste

 - ¼ cup dry white wine

 - 2 (14.5 ounce) cans of white beans, such as great northern, cannellini, or navy, undrained

 - 2 sprigs fresh thyme, plus 1 tsp minced leaves

 - 1 cup panko bread crumbs

 Stir mirepoix, garlic, and 1 tbsp olive oil together in a Suvie pan.
 Season chicken liberally with salt and pepper, and place in a second Suvie pan with 1 tbsp olive oil, stirring to coat.
-Insert both pans into the top zones of your Suvie and broil for 10 minutes, stirring both pans halfway through cooking.
+Insert both pans into your Suvie and broil for 10 minutes, stirring both pans halfway through cooking.

 While the chicken and vegetables broil, rinse and drain one can of white beans, then transfer to a large bowl and mash thoroughly with a fork or potato masher until pasty and thick.
 Cut sausage width-wise into ½” thick pieces.
 Add the remaining beans (with liquid), tomato paste, white wine, and sliced sausage to the bowl with the mashed beans.

 3) Once the broil has finished, remove both pans from your Suvie.
 Transfer broiled vegetables and chicken to the bowl with the beans, stirring to fully incorporate.
 Divide the mixture, bay leaves, and thyme between the two now-empty Suvie pans.
 Insert pans into your Suvie, input settings, and cook now or schedule.